 Planos, or Tsilivi as it is also known, is another small beach resort popular with families.
 Situated just north of the capital city of Zakynthos Town, Planos is ideal for anyone who wants to stay near the convenience of the larger town, whilst also staying near to a good-sized beach, in a resort.

 There are plenty of facilities here to keep the whole family entertained, most notably the Tsilivi Water Park, full of slides and rides that draws visitors from across the island.
 The Fantasy Mini Golf course and Bowl ‘m Over bowling alley offer fun family outings.

 The area has a vast array of hotels, apartments, and villas, catering to the full spectrum of budgets.
 Options for accommodation stretch right up against the seafront, offering uninterrupted views of the ocean and convenient access to the beach.

-7. Alikanas – Best Charming Local Village Area to Stay in Zakynthos
+- Best areas to Stay in Kos

 Several kilometers north of Zakynthos Town, Alikanas is well separated from the bustling party and tourist towns of the south, without being terribly far removed from the convenience of the capital and the airport.

 The town itself is full of traditional tavernas and locally run bars and restaurants, serving food made with produce from surrounding farms.
 Accommodation is available across the breadth of the region, offering a good mix of hotels and apartments to suit most budgets.

 The main route to the cliffs above Navagio Beach will take you past the beautiful Monastery of St. George Kremnon.
-This 16th century monastery includes a tower built to defend the area from pirates, manicured gardens, and a small museum for learning about the island’s history.
+This 16th-century monastery includes a tower built to defend the area from pirates, manicured gardens, and a small museum for learning about the island’s history.

-Anafonitria has a distinctly traditional atmosphere, full of local tavernas and family run restaurants.
+Anafonitria has a distinctly traditional atmosphere, full of local tavernas and family-run restaurants.
 In the south end of the village, you can find the Iliessa giftshop, where you can pick up local, handmade souvenirs and craft goods.

 As a primarily residential small town, there are no big hotels in the village, although there are several private villas available to rent for your stay.
 Ideal if you want to experience authentic Zakynthian life.